pfnet/pynif3d/README.md

 providing a modular design that allows for easy extension and combination of NIF-related components, as well as readily available paper implementations and dataset loaders.

-As of June 2021, the following implementations are supported:
+As of August 2021, the following implementations are supported:

 - [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis (Mildenhall et al., 2020)](https://arxiv.org/abs/2003.08934)
 - [Convolutional Occupancy Networks (Peng et al., 2020)](https://arxiv.org/abs/2003.04618)